 4.2.4 Multidimensional states It is often the case that multiple experts are being consulted because each of them has expertise in a different aspect of the problem at hand.
 In our basic setup, all experts collect information about the same (one-dimensional) state, but we now sketch an extension in which the state is multidimensional and different experts are hired to collect information on different dimensions.
-As long as there is correlation between the dimensions the report of one expert can be used to monitor others just as in the one-dimensional case, though as we now show the cost for the DM would increase as the correlation decreases.24
+As long as there is correlation between the dimensional case, though as we now show the cost for the DM would increase as the correlation decreases.24